-In the second year, at least 3 credits must be completed by one of the following: submitting a final thesis, a final report for the capstone project, or one SRP (3 credits) by the 4th week.

-After completing 45 graduation requirement credits or more including their research project, they must apply online for graduation eligibility review through the KDI School website during the 4th and 5th week of each semester.
+- 1 In the second year, at least 3 credits must be completed by submitting one of the following by the 3rd week: a final thesis, a final report for the capstone project, or one SRP (3 credits). - \\ After completing 45 graduation requirement credits or more including the research project, MDP students must apply online for graduation eligibility review through the KDI School website from the 3rd to 5th week of each semester.

-e.g.) An MPP/ED student must complete the following requirements to complete the MD concentration.
+e.g.) An MDP student must complete the following requirements to complete the program.

-MPP/ED (MD) Core Courses Language Courses MD Concentration Courses MPP/ED(EP) or MPP Course - ARS +Thesis - ARS + Capstone - one course + SRP Electives Total Credits
+MDP Core Courses Development Language - ARS - ARS +Thesis - ARS + Capstone - one course + SRP Electives Total Credits

-Credits (Korean Students) 6 6 9 3 6 15 45
+Credits (Korean Students) 9 9 6 6 15 45

-Credits (Int'l Students) 6 9 9 3 6 12 45
+Credits (Int'l Students) 9 9 9 6 12 45

-4. Requirements for Completing the Part-time MPP/ED Program
+4. Requirements for Completing the Part-time MDP Program <First Year>

-MPP/ED students must take 3 core courses (9 credits: Analysis of Market and Public Policy, Korean Economic Development, Introduction to Research Methods).

-MPP/ED students must take at least 2 courses (6 credits) from his/her concentration.
+- 1 MDP students must take 3 core courses (9 credits: Analysis of Market and Public Policy, Introduction to Research Methods, and Introduction to Development Policy). - 2 MDP students must take at least 3 courses (9 credits) from the development track.